-4.6 Test-range acceptance criteria
+^{4.6} Test-range acceptance criteria

 An acceptance criterion of the antenna test range needs to be provided.
 It is used to prove that the antenna test range is capable of measuring electrically large antennas (equal or greater in size than parameter D, as defined in Section 4.4) with a defined accuracy.
 This acceptance criteria is defined to ensure that far-field antenna parameters, such as gain values in dBi, can be measured with a certain accuracy.
 Prerequisites to this test range acceptance criteria are uncertainty evaluations which apply to the individual test range.
+For more details: 'Annex D: Uncertainty considerations' provides examples of uncertainty contributors that might be considered.